sharkio-dev/sharkio/Readme.md

 For the backend

-- cd into traffic-sniffer.
+- cd into server.
 - npm install
 - npm run dev

 For the frontend

-- cd into traffic-dashboard.
+- cd into client.
 - npm install
 - npm run dev